 Join SHARP!

-If you are interested in assisting in SHARP lab quests and you are a UConn student or someone who happens to live in our community, please complete one of these forms.
-We also encourage new honor’s students (freshmen or sophomores; perhaps first-semester juniors) to help with ongoing research.
+SHARP is the Systematic Health Action Research Program.
+If you are interested in assisting in the SHARP Lab and you are a UConn student or someone who happens to live in our community, then please complete one of these forms.
+All the research positions are filled for Fall 2024.
+It is possible that we would accept new students in honors (freshmen or sophomores) to help with ongoing research in Spring 2025.
 We are especially interested in students who could manage three or more credits of work in our lab.
-If you are a potential new graduate student, then please complete this form.

 Funding